What are the 4 types of changes in chromosome structure?

 In the nucleus of each cell, the DNA molecule is packaged into thread-like structures called chromosomes.
 Each chromosome is made up of DNA tightly coiled many times around proteins called histones that support its structure.

-What are the 4 types of mutation?
+What are the types of structural abnormalities?

-What are the types of chromosome mutations?
+What are the types of chromosomal mutations?

 Types of Changes in DNA